 They run a good operation and all their staff are well organized and trained.
 There is an on-site pool for dive training and nitrox is available on demand – which is a must really considering the depth of many of the sites.
 And a really nice touch is the rooftop cafe with excellent coffee and snacks!

-What You Need to Know to Dive Tofo: When to Go?
+Need to Know to Dive Tofo: When to Go?

 Tofo in an all year round dive location, but obviously some months are better than others….